Ashok-0003/repo-3/Overview/Architecture-&-Design/Dynamics-365-Data-Configuration-Guide.md

 [Product Catelog Data Migration.docx](/.attachments/Product%20Catelog%20Data%20Migration-5113cdcc-c92d-4998-b98a-6cd2752fbd90.docx)

 **2. Knowledge Articles Data**
-**TODO:** @<2BD9707F-20DD-68AA-ACF4-43C83FB21E2F>  to fill this section with how to create knowledge articles and how to create translations.
+**TODO:** @<2BD9707F-20DD-68AA-ACF4-43C83FB21E2F>  to fill this section with how to create knowledge articles and how to update translations of knowledge articles.
+Can put links to **official** documentations as suitable.